Paul McCartney turns 80 and wants to preserve Beatles legacy - 06/17/2022 - Illustrated

 “I’m not old or retiring,” Paul McCartney said last year in an interview with London’s BBC radio.

-Still making records (the last one, “McCartney III”, is from 2020), working on new projects (“Lyrics – 1956 to the Present” is a book with his lyrics released eight months ago) and taking the stage (he’s in the middle of a US tour), McCartney, in fact, doesn’t seem to be turning 80 this Saturday (18).
+Still making records (the last one, “McCartney III”, is from 2020), working on new projects (“Lyrics – 1956 to the Present” is a book with his lyrics released eight months ago) and taking the stage (he’s in the middle of a US tour), McCartney, in fact, does not appear to be turning 80 this Saturday (18).

 The musician outlived John Lennon (1940-1980) by more than 40 years and his Beatles companions George Harrison (1943-2001) by more than 20 – fourth member Ringo Starr will turn 82 in three weeks.